sorialexandre/steam-os-custom-install/readme.md

 Once in the SteamOS installer desktop:

 1. Copy the script`steam-os-custom-install.sh` to your **Desktop**.
-2. Open the terminal and apply execute permissions by run:
+2. Open the terminal and apply execute permissions by running:
 ```bash
 sudo chmod +x ./Desktop/steam-os-custom-install.sh
 ```